Behavioral and Game-Theoretic Security Investments in Interdependent Systems Modeled by Attack Graphs: The Security Game Framework

 For a general asset $ v_{t} \in V$, we define $\mathcal{P}_{t}$ to be the set of directed paths from the source $ v_{s} $ to $v_{t}$ on the graph, where a path $ P \in \mathcal{P}_{t}$ is a collection of edges $ \lbrace{(v_{s}, v_{1}), (v_{1}, v_{2}), . . . , (v_{k}, v_{t})\rbrace}$.
 For instance, in Figure~\ref{fig:overview_model}, there are two attack paths from $v_s$ to $v_t$.

-Each edge $(v_i, v_j) \in \mathcal{E}$ has an associated weight $p_{i,j}^0 \in (0,1]$, which denotes the probability of successful attack on asset $v_j$ starting from $v_i$ in the absence of any security investments.
-We assume that in the absence of any security investments, the probability that $v_{t}$ is compromised due to an attacker exploiting a given path $ P \in \mathcal{P}_{t}$ is $ {\displaystyle \prod_{(v_{m},v_{n}) \in P} p_{m,n}^0} $.\footnote{In practice, CVSS \cite{mell2006common} can be used for estimating initial probabilities of attack (for each edge in our setting).} We now describe the defender and adversary models in the following two subsections.
+Each edge $(v_i, v_j) \in \mathcal{E}$ has an associated weight $p_{i,j}^0 \in (0,1]$, which denotes the probability of successful attack on asset $v_j$ starting from $v_i$ in the absence of any security investments.\footnote{ In practice, CVSS \cite{mell2006common} can be used for estimating initial probabilities of attack (for each edge in our setting).
+For example, \cite{homer2013aggregating} takes the Access Complexity (AC) sub-metric in CVSS (which takes values in \{low, medium, high\}, representing the complexity of exploiting the vulnerability) and maps it to a probability of exploit (attack) success.
+The more complex it is to exploit a vulnerability, the less likely an attacker will succeed.
+Similarly, \cite{8005480} provides methods and tables to estimate the probability of successful attack from CVSS metrics.}